Numerical analysis of Josephson junction arrays for multi-order quantum voltage steps: Single JJ simulation

 These colormaps show that local maxima of $\Delta i_\mathrm{min}(n_\mathrm{max})$ lie along approximately linearly-related ($i_{\mathrm{rf}}$, $\Omega_{\mathrm{rf}}$) pairs.
-The 2D plots in Figs.~\ref{fig:min_step_colormaps_nmax1}, \ref{fig:min_step_colormaps_nmax2} and \ref{fig:min_step_colormaps_nmax3} explicitly show the normalized steps width along the yellow regions of the colormaps (henceforth referred to as ``crests'') as a function of $i_\mathrm{rf}$.
-Figs.~\ref{fig:min_step_colormaps_nmax1} and \ref{fig:max_step_min_crests_nmax_1} cover the scenario of conventional PJVS exploiting zero and first order Shapiro steps ($n_\mathrm{max}=1$): the maximum normalized step width is $\Delta i_\mathrm{min} \simeq 1$, indicating that the Shapiro step width for both the zero and first steps is roughly equal to the critical current of the junction.
-This happens at the first crest (blue line in Fig.~\ref{fig:max_step_min_crests_nmax_1}) for $i_\mathrm{rf}>2$.
+The 2D plots in Figures~\ref{fig:min_step_colormaps_nmax1}, \ref{fig:min_step_colormaps_nmax2} and \ref{fig:min_step_colormaps_nmax3} explicitly show the normalized steps width along the yellow regions of the colormaps (henceforth referred to as ``crests'') as a function of $i_\mathrm{rf}$.
+Figures~\ref{fig:min_step_colormaps_nmax1} and \ref{fig:max_step_min_crests_nmax_1} cover the scenario of conventional PJVS exploiting zero and first order Shapiro steps ($n_\mathrm{max}=1$): the maximum normalized step width is $\Delta i_\mathrm{min} \simeq 1$, indicating that the Shapiro step width for both the zero and first steps is roughly equal to the critical current of the junction.
+This happens at the first crest (blue line in Figure~\ref{fig:max_step_min_crests_nmax_1}) for $i_\mathrm{rf}>2$.
 A secondary main crest (orange line) is also present, though with half step width at higher rf current values (above 2.5).
-A comparable scenario arises for \( n_\mathrm{max}=2 \) (Figs.~\ref{fig:min_step_colormaps_nmax2} and \ref{fig:max_step_min_crests_nmax_2}): in this instance, multiple light regions appear, again indicating an almost linear relationship between optimal \( i_{\mathrm{rf}} \) and \( \Omega_{\mathrm{rf}} \) values.
+A comparable scenario arises for \( n_\mathrm{max}=2 \) (Figures~\ref{fig:min_step_colormaps_nmax2} and \ref{fig:max_step_min_crests_nmax_2}): in this instance, multiple light regions appear, again indicating an almost linear relationship between optimal \( i_{\mathrm{rf}} \) and \( \Omega_{\mathrm{rf}} \) values.
 Nevertheless, the highest step width, which belongs to the first crest, is about $0.6\,I_\mathrm{c}$ for $i_\mathrm{rf}\geq 2.5$.
-A slightly different scenario shows up instead for $n_\mathrm{max}=3$: as can be seen in Figs.~\ref{fig:min_step_colormaps_nmax3} and \ref{fig:max_step_min_crests_nmax_3}, among the two main yellow crests, the second one (orange line) exhibits the largest simultaneous Shapiro step width of about 0.5 for $i_\mathrm{rf}>2.5$.
-It is worth to note that, in the three \(n_{\mathrm{max}}\) cases, the second crest, represented by the orange line in Figs.~\ref{fig:max_step_min_crests_nmax_1}, \ref{fig:max_step_min_crests_nmax_2}, and \ref{fig:max_step_min_crests_nmax_3}, is exactly the same, thus indicating that the minimum step order is either the zeroth or the first.
+A slightly different scenario shows up instead for $n_\mathrm{max}=3$: as can be seen in Figures~\ref{fig:min_step_colormaps_nmax3} and \ref{fig:max_step_min_crests_nmax_3}, among the two main yellow crests, the second one (orange line) exhibits the largest simultaneous Shapiro step width of about 0.5 for $i_\mathrm{rf}>2.5$.
+It is worth noting that, in the three \(n_{\mathrm{max}}\) cases, the second crest, represented by the orange line in Figures~\ref{fig:max_step_min_crests_nmax_1}, \ref{fig:max_step_min_crests_nmax_2}, and \ref{fig:max_step_min_crests_nmax_3}, is exactly the same, thus indicating that the minimum step order is either the zeroth or the first.

 The analysis presented in this section focuses on a single overdamped JJ governed by the RSJ model.
 In summary, the simultaneous utilization of Shapiro steps up to \( n_\mathrm{max} = 2 \) or \( 3 \) results in approximately a \( \sim\qty{50}{\%} \) reduction in the normalized step width compared to the conventional case of \( n_\mathrm{max} = 1 \), accompanied by more stringent rf current (or power) requirements.
 The potential benefits of investigating higher-order steps become clear when considering large JJ arrays that constitute programmable quantum voltage standards with practical voltages of up to \qty{10}{\volt}, as will be discussed in the following sections.